 Community Summary Verdict: The Army Painter Wet Palette is a great wet palette that is compact enough to fit into your purse or miniature painting travel bag.
 It’s solid build-quality is worth the price tag.
 I recommend this wet palette to anyone who is looking for a reasonably priced hobby wet palette.

-Who is the Army Painter Wet Palette is for?
+Who is the Army Painter Wet Palette for?

 I would recommend the Army Painter Wet Palette to any painters who are looking to have a reasonably priced wet palette that fits into their miniature painting kit.
 The portability of this palette is great for painters who travel, or guys like me who paint in the kitchen while waiting for their pasta water to boil.